mateuszniechwiej/MS-2-Quiz-game/README.md

 A solution to satisfy user requirements:
   * "Sticky" navbar with Captions with name of the game.
-  * Quiz question with 4 choices for each question in the active quiz area
+  * Quiz question with four choices for each question in the active quiz area

 > As a new user, I want to be able to input my name to collect high scores.
 A solution to satisfy user requirements: